enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 ## Codecs

-The most popular streaming codec is probably [http://www.videolan.org/developers/x264.html libx264], though if you're streaming to a device which requires a "crippled" baseline h264 implementation, you can use the x264 "baseline" profile.
-Some have have argued that the mp4 video codec is [http://forums.macrumors.com/showthread.php?t=398016 better] than x264 baseline, because it encodes about as well with less cpu.
+The most popular streaming codec is probably [http://www.videolan.org/developers/x264.html](libx264), though if you're streaming to a device which requires a "crippled" baseline h264 implementation, you can use the x264 "baseline" profile.
+Some have have argued that the mp4 video codec is [http://forums.macrumors.com/showthread.php?t=398016](better) than x264 baseline, because it encodes about as well with less cpu.
 You may be able to use other codecs, like mpeg2video, or really any other video codec you want, typically, as long as your receiver can decode it, if it suits your needs.

-Also note that encoding it to the x264 "baseline" is basically a "compatibility mode" for older iOS devices or the like, see [http://sonnati.wordpress.com/2011/08/30/ffmpeg-%E2%80%93-the-swiss-army-knife-of-internet-streaming-%E2%80%93-part-iv/ here].
+Also note that encoding it to the x264 "baseline" is basically a "compatibility mode" for older iOS devices or the like, see [http://sonnati.wordpress.com/2011/08/30/ffmpeg-%E2%80%93-the-swiss-army-knife-of-internet-streaming-%E2%80%93-part-iv/](here).

 The mpeg4 video codec sometimes also comes "within a few percentage" of the compression of x264 "normal settings", but uses much less cpu to do the encoding.
 See http://ffmpeg.zeranoe.com/forum/viewtopic.php?f=7&t=631&hilit=mpeg4+libx264+cores&start=10#p2163 for some graphs (which may be slightly outdated).
 Basically in that particular test it was 54 fps to 58 fps (libx264 faster), and libx264 file was 5.1MB and mpeg4 was 6MB, but mpeg4 used only half as much cpu for its computation, so take it with a grain of salt.

 ## HTTP Live Streaming and Streaming with multiple bitrates

-FFmpeg supports splitting files (using "-f segment" for the output, see [http://ffmpeg.org/ffmpeg.html#segment_002c-stream_005fsegment_002c-ssegment segment muxer]) into time based chunks, useful for [http://en.wikipedia.org/wiki/HTTP_Live_Streaming HTTP live streaming] style file output.
+FFmpeg supports splitting files (using "-f segment" for the output, see [http://ffmpeg.org/ffmpeg.html#segment_002c-stream_005fsegment_002c-ssegment](segment muxer)) into time based chunks, useful for [http://en.wikipedia.org/wiki/HTTP_Live_Streaming](HTTP live streaming) style file output.

-How to stream with several different simultaneous bitrates is described [http://sonnati.wordpress.com/2011/08/30/ffmpeg-%E2%80%93-the-swiss-army-knife-of-internet-streaming-%E2%80%93-part-iv/ here].
+How to stream with several different simultaneous bitrates is described [http://sonnati.wordpress.com/2011/08/30/ffmpeg-%E2%80%93-the-swiss-army-knife-of-internet-streaming-%E2%80%93-part-iv/](here).

 See also http://sonnati.wordpress.com/2012/07/02/ffmpeg-the-swiss-army-knife-of-internet-streaming-part-v

 ## Saving a file and Streaming at the same time

-See [[Creating multiple outputs]].
+See [https://trac.ffmpeg.org/wiki/StreamingGuide](Creating multiple outputs).
 Basically, you may only be able to accept from a webcam or some other source from at most one process, in this case you'll need to "split" your output if you want to save it and stream it simultaneously.
 Streaming and saving simultaneously (and only encoding once) can also save cpu.

 ## Transcoding / repeating